 We have taken many risks and employed sales and marketing methodologies that most home based bakeries will not.
 This drive is the reason why we have increased sales by welcoming over 800 new customers in only 12 months, maxed out my home kitchen, and are working with culinary schools to potentially employ their students.

 The biggest challenge that we face today is keeping up with our growth.
 We think big and we act big but we are still a one woman operation who enlists help from family and friends often.
 In order to grow we need to expand.
-Two months ago we found the perfect location for our business’ expansion, but were denied by a multi-millionaire landlord because we were $3,000 short on our start-up working capital sheet and were purposely very conservative on our sales forecast.
+Last year we found the perfect location for our business’ expansion, but were denied by a multi-millionaire landlord because we were $3,000 short on our start-up working capital sheet and were purposely very conservative on our sales forecast.
 We were told that we need to inflate the numbers to pass.
 I refused and so we are back in the market for the perfect location that will not over extend our business.

 As many of our pictures depict, we are very involved in our communities.
 Especially in the warmer months; it is almost impossible to keep us inside.
 August is our favorite month of the year because we donate over $1500 worth of custom cupcakes each year to ‘Back to school Festivals’ all over Atlanta.
 Our brand has been built largely on our presence in the community.